roboscienceorg/robolib/DesignDoc/source/businessplan.rst

 Senior Design team as well as current robotics students.
 This management will change as contributors change, so Dr. McGough will remain the maintainer of the project.

 Sources and Uses of Capital
 ---------------------------

 As previously stated, there is very little capital involved in this project simply due to its open-source nature.
-Items such as the RoboScience website will remain with
+Items such as the RoboScience website will remain with client, Dr. McGough, as he is currently responsible for the payment and maintenance of the site.